Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/visibility_graph_time_series.md

     *

 # Experimental LOG
-*  experiment 1: testing visibility graph on stock market and straight line
+* [DONE] experiment 1: testing visibility graph on stock market and straight line
     * observation
         * I applied visibility graph to time series with/without normalized, it doesn't seem like embedding helps learning at all.
             * note that no hyperparameters are tuned at this point